felixrh/aws-storage-workshop/scenario-2/module-3/README.md

 </p></details>

-### 3. Setup S3 Lifecycle Policy on S3 secondary bucket
+### Step 3.
+Setup S3 Lifecycle Policy on S3 secondary bucket
 Use the AWS Management Console to create a new lifecycle policy on S3 secondary bucket to transition and move old data to Glacier.
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>